Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-10-OneOf-Resources/_index.md

 ### The Problem

 When importing resources from `Microsoft.Kusto` we have, for the first time, a resource using a _One-Of_ as a part of it's definition right at the root.
-There are two flavours of the `Database` resource, one for read/write, and another for following.
+There are two flavours of the `Database` resource, one for a _read/write_ database, and another for a _following_ database.

 ``` mermaid
 classDiagram